UPPMAX/naiss_intro_python/docs/sessions/variables_expressions_and_statements_1.md

 !!!- info "Learning outcomes"

-    - Practice using the documentation of your HPC cluster
     - Practice using the Python book
       [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html)
     - Get the type of an object